GloriaAndonyaIT/mtaa-hustles-manager-/README.md

- MTAA HUSTLE MANAGER
+Mtaa Hustle Manager
 A financial tracking platform built for Kenya’s informal sector.

 Date: 27/06/2025
  By: Gloria Andonya

  Description
+Mtaa Hustle Manager is a web-based application tailored for informal sector workers in Kenya such as:

+Mama mbogas

+Mitumba sellers

+Boda boda riders

+Other small-scale entrepreneurs

-Mtaa Hustle Manager is a web-based application tailored for informal sector workers in Kenya such as mama mbogas, mitumba sellers, boda boda riders, and other small-scale entrepreneurs.
-It helps users manage their daily hustles by tracking income, expenses, debts, and setting goals—offering a digital alternative to manual bookkeeping.
+It helps users manage their daily hustles by tracking income, expenses, debts, and setting business goals, offering a simple digital alternative to manual bookkeeping.

  Features / User Stories
  A User Can:
-Register an account using their name, email, and password.
+Register an account using name, email, and password

-Log in using their credentials.
+Log in using their credentials

-View and manage their profile and hustles.
+View and manage their profile and hustles

-Delete their account if they wish.
+Delete their account if desired

-Add, view, and delete hustles (e.g. Mitumba, Salon).
+Add, view, and delete hustles (e.g. Mitumba, Salon)

-Record income or expenses with details like amount, description, and date.
+Record income or expenses with amount, description, hustle, and date

-Filter and view transactions by hustle or date.
+Filter and view transactions by hustle or date

-Edit or delete any transaction.
+Edit or delete any transaction

-Add customer debts with relevant details.
+Add customer debts with name, amount, date, and hustle

-View, update (mark as paid), or delete debts.
+View, update (e.g. mark as paid), or delete debts

 View an overview dashboard with: